Types of Insurance Policies You Need

 The Right Insurance Is Critical to Your Financial Plan

+Insurance can offer peace of mind if you know you're protected against the unexpected.
 You can find an insurance policy to cover almost anything imaginable but some are more deserving than others of a place in your financial plan.
-You work hard throughout your life to build wealth and live a happy and comfortable life and your insurance coverage should offer protection for your possessions, income and for the loved ones you'll someday leave behind.
-As you map your financial future, these four types of insurance should be firmly on your radar
+As you map your financial future, these four types of insurance should be firmly on your radar.

 Health insurance is easily one of the most important types of insurance to have.
 Your good health is what allows you to work, earn money and otherwise enjoy life.
-If you were to develop a serious illness or have an accident without being insured, you may find yourself unable to receive treatment or even in debt to the hospital.
-While health insurance will no longer be mandated by the government beginning in 2018, it's not something to discount.
+If you were to develop a serious illness or have an accident without being insured, you may find yourself unable to receive treatment or even find yourself in debt to the hospital.
+While health insurance is no longer mandated by the government as of 2018, it's not something to discount.

 Thankfully, many employers provide health insurance benefits to full-time and even some part-time employees.
 If you do not currently have health insurance coverage this is the first place to check as it will generally be the most affordable.
 If you're married, you may both be able to receive coverage under just one of the employer plans.
 When both employers make health insurance available, a careful comparison can help you decide which plan to use.
 Consider the co-pays, deductibles, premium costs, network coverage and covered expenses to determine which plan yields the most benefits.